FINAL 2025 AGENDA RELEASED LATER TODAY, SEPT. 10TH!

 Natalie Mills, VP, Head of Performance Reporting, Hamilton Lane

-Global Head of Performance Attribution Technology Platform, J.P.
+Parvinder Setia, CFA, Global Head of Performance Attribution Technology Platform, J.P.
 Morgan Asset Management

 9:45 AM ET • Outsourcing Client Reporting: What Are the Options?